kuben-joz/k_clique/report.md

 - `cuda::std::make_tuple`
 - `cooperative_groups::invoke_one`

 Since these where added in cuda 12.2 and 12.0 respectivelly so I can't use them on entropy.
+The code reflects where this happened in the comments.

+## Building
+I leave a `Makefile` as well as a `CMakeLists.txt`.
+The former should work on entropy.
+But if it doesn't I include below instructions on running the project through singularity, for which I prepared an image.

+# TODO

+## Mirrors
+# todo github release version